A partial government shutdown has hit the Department of Homeland Security. Here’s what that means

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Aileen Graef, Manu Raju and Lauren Fox contributed to this report.
+CNN’s Aileen Graef, Manu Raju Lauren Fox and Gabe Cohen contributed to this report.